20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 2. Lightlike: these are paths which can only be travelled by light[^masslessparticles]
 3. Spacelike: these geodesics are a bit more complicated to interpret, and we will ignore them

+[^masslessparticles]: Or any particle without *rest* mass.
+Do not that light *does* have mass, it just doesn't have rest mass.
+It shows up in the stress-energy tensor as a result, and exerts a force of gravity

-We'd like to render our black hole by firing light rays around and finding out what our spacetime looks like, so what we're looking for in this article is lightlike geodesics.
-If you'd like to trace the path of a particle - you need timelike geodesics
+We'd like to render our black hole by firing light rays around and finding out what our spacetime looks like, so what we're looking for in this article is lightlike geodesics

 ## Geodesics: the less basics

 A geodesic has two properties: a position $x^\mu$, and a velocity $v^\mu$.
 In normal every day life, velocity is defined as the rate of change of position with respect to time.
 In general relativity, we have several concepts of time that we could use

 1. The concept of time given to us by our coordinate system, which is completely arbitrary and has no meaning
-2. The concept of time as experienced by an observer (including particles)
+2. The concept of time as experienced by an observer (including particles), called proper time, $d\tau$
 3. An even more completely arbitrary concept of time that has no meaning

 No observer can move at the speed of light, so 2. is right out for lightlike geodesics, though works well for timelike geodesics.
 1. Is dependent on our coordinate system and is hard to apply generally (not every coordinate system has a time coordinate), so in general we will always be using 3 for light.